-The amount of the RD&I loans takes into account the extent of the project and the size of the company, without exceeding, however, €250,000 and 40% of eligible costs.
+The amount of the RD&I loans takes into account the extent of the project and the size of the company, without exceeding, however, EUR250,000 and 40% of eligible costs.
 The company must co-finance with its own resources at least 35% of the investments and expenses.
-Additionally, the amount of the SNCI loan (or SNCI loans) cannot exceed the total amount of equity of the loan beneficiary.
+Additionally, the amount of the SNCI loan or loans cannot exceed the total amount of equity of the loan beneficiary.
 The maximum loan duration is 10 years and is fixed on the basis of the project requirements.

 The loans are applicable to future investments.
-To obtain a loan, the applicant must send an application to SNCI with the following documentation:
+To obtain a loan, the applicant must send an application to SNCI before the start of the innovation project with the following documentation: